Skip to content

 Short answers, pulled from the story.

-How many planets orbit TRAPPIST-1 and what are their orbital periods?
+How many planets orbit TRAPPIST-1?